 Use Quotation Marks to search for short phrases.

-For example: "charter schools"
+For example: "affordable housing"

 When using quotation marks, it's important that you spell your terms correctly and that you keep the words inside the quotation marks to a minimum -- the database will search for exactly what you've typed as you've typed it.